Easy Tricks for How to Decorate a Farmhouse Bookcase

 In this particular example, the top shelf is grounded with a large, central display.

 Once I began the other shelf styling, I layered my tallest items first.
 If height is a problem, trying stacking things on boxes, or layering a tall items behind.

 Old books are – hands down- my most frequently reached for decor items.
-I stack them, pile them, and turn them every which way.
-They always add in great character for the farmhouse style, and help elevate small items.
+Put books in backwards to make the overall color more neutral.
+They can also be stacked or piled.
+Old books always add great character for the farmhouse bookcase look, and help elevate small items.

 - As you work in a zig zag pattern, it is also helpful to have similar textures and colors of the zig- zagged items ~ like the 3 black items in the picture above.

 - A good design rule of thumb is to place arrangements in odd numbered groupings ~ like the 3 brass bells.